Chinese Massacre Cove: The bodies

 The bodies of some murder victims began washing ashore soon afterward, swept downstream to places as far away as Lime Point (south of the mouth of the Grande Ronde River), Log Cabin Island (now the site of the Lower Granite Dam), and Penawawa, Washington.
 Each body bore unmistakable markings of great violence; J.K.
-Vincent, a federal official who investigated the crime, later wrote "every one was shot, cut up and stripped and thrown in the River."
+Vincent, a federal official who investigated the crime, later wrote "every one was shot, cut up, and stripped and thrown in the River."
 Lee She's group went to visit Chea Po's group at Robinson Gulch in early June 1887, and found three bodies in the deserted, ransacked camp; they fled in terror to Lewiston, where they reported the crimes.

-A news article published in July 1887 called the corpses a "severe warning to Chinese miners" and blamed the victims: "More than likely it was the whites who look with an evil eye upon Chinese intrusion in American mines.
+A news article published in July 1887 called the corpses a "severe warning to Chinese miners" and blamed the victims: "More than likely, it was the whites who look with an evil eye upon Chinese intrusion in American mines.
 The American miner kicks hard at the Chinese miner."
 Other local Chinese Americans believed that all Chinese miners along the Snake had been killed once the mutilated bodies began to surface.
-Initially, "a thorough investigation" described in a July 17, 1887 article concluded the Chinese had been murdered by rival Chinese miners, since the victims had been "shot in the back and mutilated by cleavers, a weapon in general use by the Chinese."
+Initially, "a thorough investigation" described in a July 17, 1887, article concluded the Chinese had been murdered by rival Chinese miners, since the victims had been "shot in the back and mutilated by cleavers, a weapon in general use by the Chinese."
 George S. Craig owned the Douglas cabin and discovered numerous skeletons in the area when he returned to winter his stock in the fall of 1887.

 Disagreements can be attributed to the fact that the bodies of the Chinese miners were found downstream after only two weeks.
 It is unclear whether the bodies were mangled in the course of human manslaughter or was the aftermath of being thrown into turbulent waters.
 The rapids and brute force of the current could have mangled the bodies against the rocks.
-However, it was confirmed that the Chinese men were shot because gunshot wounds were found on their bodies.
-Only ten bodies were identified on February 16, 1888: Chea-po, Chea-Sun, Chea-Yow, Chea-Shun, Chea Cheong, Chea Ling, Chea Chow, Chea Lin Chung, Kong Mun Kow, and Kong Ngan.
+However, the Chinese men were confirmed to have been shot because gunshot wounds were found on their bodies.
+Only 10 bodies were identified on February 16, 1888: Chea-po, Chea-Sun, Chea-Yow, Chea-Shun, Chea Cheong, Chea Ling, Chea Chow, Chea Lin Chung, Kong Mun Kow, and Kong Ngan.
 Little is known about these identified men.

 Aftermath

-Frank Vaughn confessed to the crime in 1888 and his testimony led to the indictment of the other six gang members on March 23, 1888.
-In follow-up testimony given on April 16, Vaughn blamed Evans, Canfield, and LaRue for the massacre, and said that he, Hughes, Maynard, and McMillan had not participated.
+Frank Vaughn confessed to the crime in 1888, and his testimony led to the indictment of the other six gang members on March 23, 1888.
+In follow-up testimony given on April 16, Vaughn blamed Evans, Canfield, and LaRue for the massacre, and said that Hughes, Maynard, McMillan, and he had not participated.
 Vaughn himself was arrested on April 18.
 By the time he was arrested, almost the entire gang had left America, save Vaughn and Hughes.

-I guess if they had killed 31 white men something would have been done about it, but none of the jury knew the Chinamen or cared much about it, so they turned the men loose.
+I guess if they had killed 31 white men, something would have been done about it, but none of the jury knew the Chinamen or cared much about it, so they turned the men loose.